emazv72/MigraDoc/README.md

-# Fork with a some added features.
+# Fork with some new features.

 ## XML based serialization and deserialization

-This version adds support to an alternative format for serialization based on XML.
+This version adds support for an alternative serialization format based on XML.
 A sample MigraDoc/XML file can be found [here](https://raw.githubusercontent.com/emazv72/MigraDoc-samples/master/samples/xml/MigraDoc.xml)

 Example usage: